futoin/specs/draft/ftn6_iface_executor_concept.md

     interface type with only abstract methods for each FutoIn interface function
-2. Each abstract method must return no value and take exactly one Request Info object as argument
+2. Each abstract method must return no value and take exactly one Request Info object as argument for blocking implementation.
+Or AsyncSteps and RequestInfo objects as arguments for asynchronous implementation.
 3. Method can assume that all request parameters can be accessed from request data
 4. Access to unexpected request and/or response parameters should raise InternalError
 5. Throw of unexpected error should raise InternalError
-6. Each method should have public accessed
+6. Each implementation method should have public access
-7. There must be no other public method
+7. There must be no public method which is not part of the specific FutoIn interface definition
-8. All native interfaces should inherit from single native interface with no abstract methods
+8. All native interfaces should inherit from single native interface with no public abstract methods

 ## 2.2.
 Request Info